18F/acquisitions.18f.gov/README.md

 cd acquisitions.18f.gov
 ```

+From here, you can proceed to install and execute the project directly on to your computer, or you can skip down to the [Docker instructions](#docker) to get everything into Docker containers.

 This is a Django project, built using Python 3.
 We recommend using [`pyenv`](https://github.com/yyuu/pyenv) to manage your Python versions.
 Additionally, some form of [`virtualenv`](https://github.com/pypa/virtualenv) is recommended, either as-is or using [`virtualenvwrapper`](http://virtualenvwrapper.readthedocs.io/en/latest/).
 (With `pyenv`, [`pyenv-virtualwrapper`](https://github.com/yyuu/pyenv-virtualenvwrapper) can help with this.)
 With that, you can:

 ```